GSA-TTS/identity-handbook/_articles/appdev-deploy.md

 ### Production

 1. Merge the production promotion pull request (**NOT** a squashed merge, just a normal merge)
-2. Use the `/Announce a recycle` workflow in `#login-appdev` to announce the start of the deployment
+2. Use the `/Production App Recycle` workflow in `#login-appdev` to announce the start of the deployment
     - Select `Deploying` from the first dropdown menu
     - Select `IDP` for Application (should be the default)
     - Select `Full recycle` for Recycle type (should be the default)